 To avoid this as soon as we encounter any error I will mention my macro to exit the subprocedure with immediate effect.
-Below code is one of such case.
+The below code is one such case.

 Sub Exit_Example2() Dim k As Long For k = 2 To 9 On Error GoTo ErrorHandler Cells(k, 3).Value = Cells(k, 1).Value / Cells(k, 2).Value Next k ErrorHandler: Exit Sub End Sub